labiba71/car-number-plate-recognition-system/README.md

 matlab

 In this project we have developed two algorithms for car number plate recognition system and implemented them with the help of some papers and websites .
+For this we have used matlab language and took help from mathworks.